GentritDev/ai-text-classification-project/README.md

 **20 Newsgroups Dataset**
 - **Source**: Built-in scikit-learn dataset
 - **What I used**: 5 different categories (I started with these to keep things manageable)
+- **Categories**:
+  - `alt.atheism` - Discussions about atheism and secular topics
+  - `comp.graphics` - Computer graphics and technology topics
+  - `sci.med` - Medical and health discussions
+  - `soc.religion.christian` - Religious discussions and community posts
+  - `rec.sport.hockey` - Hockey and sports content
 - **Size**: 4,758 documents total
 - **Distribution**: Balanced across categories
 - **Preprocessing**: Text cleaning, tokenization, TF-IDF vectorization

+**Note**: These categories are from the original 20 Newsgroups dataset and were chosen for technical demonstration purposes only.
+The project focuses on text classification methodology rather than any specific religious or philosophical viewpoints.

 ## How It Works